 Postgraduate Community Fund

-To stimulate a vibrant and engaging postgraduate community at The University of York, the Graduate Students’ Association (GSA) have set up a fund to which any student or staff member can apply.
-The main objective of the fund is simply to make postgraduate community better and to support new and innovative ideas and projects.
+To create a more inclusive and engaging postgraduate community at The University of York, the Graduate Students’ Association (GSA) have set up a fund to which any student or staff member can apply.
+The main objective of the fund is to promote community building and support new and innovative ideas and projects.
+Projects in the past have ranged from renovating green spaces to funding for sports equipment, and everything in between.

 Who can apply?Click here for more info